 The second piece "Babe I'm Gonna Leave You" is actually the one that created the initial connection between Page and Plant.
 This connection was created around Joan Baez's version of this song, from 1962.
 Although the song was written by folk singer Anne Bredon in the 1950s, Baez's version was the focus of the first meeting between Plant and Page in July 1968 - both were Joan Baez's fans.
 When Jimmy Page heard Baez's interpretation of the song, he immediately fell in love with it and began to develop his version, long before "Led Zeppelin" was formed, back in the days when he was a young session player.
 Page played the song for Plant on their very first meeting.
 The two put the Hard Rock part between the verses and this what gave the song the right twist and the special addition.
 It should be noted that the first editions of the album did not give any credit to Ann Brandon.
 The credits mentioned that it was a folk melody with an arrangement by Page.
 However, after Anne Brandon found out, this was corrected in the later releases of the album.

 The third song "You Shook Me" is a blues song recorded by Willie Dixon and J.B.
 Lenoir and performed by Muddy Waters, that Dixon was his bass player.
-The song was included on Jeff Beck's 1964 "Truth" album and Beck noted hid dissatisfaction of with the fact that the Zeppelin had copied his adaptations.
-This song uses the "backwards echo" effect, when the echo is heard first and then the note being played.
-This effect was achieved in a special and innovative recording technique, in which the echo of the guitar was played backwards and then the sound of the guitar note.
-The song features Hammond organ solos and an electric piano, both played by John Paul Jones, a harmonica played by Robert Plant.
+The song was included on Jeff Beck's 1964 "Truth" album and Beck noted his dissatisfaction of the fact that the "Zeppelin" had copied his adaptations.
+This song uses the "backwards echo" effect, when the echo is heard first and then the note is played.
+This effect was achieved in a special and innovative recording technique, in which the echo of the guitar was played backward and then the sound of the guitar note.
+The song features Hammond organ solos and an electric piano, both played by John Paul Jones, and a harmonica played by Robert Plant.

 The track that seals the first side of the vinyl, "Dazed and Confused," is a song by Jake Holmes - an American folk singer who Page heard perform the song in an acoustic version on a live show at the Village Theater in New York, while Page performed there with "The Yardbirds".
 "The Yardbirds" yhemsleves used to perform the song in their live shows, but they never recorded it.
 Holmes did not get credit for Zeppelin's adaptation because Page thought his version was significantly different from the original.
 Holmes sued Page and Zeppelin only in 2010 and in a compromise reached on January 17, 2012, Holmes received credit when his name was mentioned on the album as follows: Jimmy Page, Inspired By Jake Holmes.
 Page's solo in this song is taken from Page's solo with "The Yardbirds" in the song "Think About It".
 Page makes his first use of a violin bow here.
 A technique that he will later use in other songs by the band, like: "In The Light" and "How Many More Times".